wantee/wantee.github.io/source/_posts/2015-02-08-rnnlib-connectionist-temporal-classification-and-transcription-layer.markdown

 Prefix search decoding is a best-first search through the tree of labellings, where the children of a given labelling are those that share it as a prefix.
-At each step the search extends the labelling whose children have the largest cumulative probability (see below figure).
+At each step the search extends the labelling whose children have the largest cumulative probability (see below figure{% comment %} FOR-LATEX (\autoref{fig:prefix-search-decoding}) {% endcomment %}).

-{% img center /images/posts/CTC-prefix-decoding.png Prefix Search Decoding %}
+{% img center /images/posts/CTC-prefix-decoding.png "Prefix Search Decoding"  "fig:prefix-search-decoding" %}

 Each node either ends ($e$) or extends the prefix at its parent node.
 The number above an extending node is the total probability of all labellings beginning with that prefix.